AdobeDocs/experience-manager-assets-essentials.en/help/manage-permissions.md

 >[!NOTE]
 >
 >An administrator cannot select the `Deny Access` permission level for the entire Assets Essentials repository to ensure that users at least have read access to the application.
-Similarly, `All Authenticated Users` have at least read permissions to the repository, even if the administrator explicity removes the `Can Edit` permissions on the [!UICONTROL Manage Permissions] dialog.
+Similarly, `All Authenticated Users` have at least read permissions to the repository, even if the administrator explicitly removes the `Can Edit` permissions on the [!UICONTROL Manage Permissions] dialog.

 ## Examples for effective permission management {#example-permission-management}